-Authorities said Thursday that Officer Dan Lesser was the only officer who fired shots during the nearly two-hour standoff with James Edward Rogers, 45, who died of gunshot wounds after he refused a negotiator’s commands to exit his overturned van at East Seventh Avenue and South Hatch Street on the lower South Hill.
+Authorities said Thursday that Officer Dan Lesser was the only officer who fired shots during the nearly two-hour standoff with James Edward Rogers, 45.
+Rogers died of gunshot wounds after he refused a negotiator’s commands to get out of his overturned van at East Seventh Avenue and South Hatch Street on the lower South Hill.

-Lesser feared for his safety and fired his rifle at Rogers after Rogers “waved his hand at Lesser and then raised the shotgun and pointed it at him,” Reagan said.
+Lesser feared for his safety and fired his rifle at Rogers after Rogers “waved his hand at Lesser and then raised the shotgun and pointed it at him,” Reagan said Thursday.

-The sheriff’s office is leading the investigation into the shooting, along with members of the Spokane Police Department and Washington State Patrol.
+The Sheriff’s Office is investigating the shooting, along with members of the Spokane Police Department and Washington State Patrol.

-Family said they spent all day looking for Rogers as he called them from different locations, threatening suicide.
-His father, Alonzo Rogers, said his son battled alcoholism and was told he needed to pay for counseling to comply with licensing requirements for his job taking care of disabled people through SL Start.
+Family said they spent Monday looking for Rogers as he called them from different locations, threatening suicide.
+His father, Alonzo Rogers, said his son battled alcoholism.

-Reagan said today that officers were trying to prevent Rogers from escaping the van into the neighborhood “but their efforts were complicated by the need to evacuate nearby residents and other citizens from within range of the armed suspect.”
+Reagan said Thursday that officers were trying to prevent Rogers from escaping the van into the neighborhood “but their efforts were complicated by the need to evacuate nearby residents and other citizens from within range of the armed suspect.

 “A nearby medical facility had patients requiring transport out of the area, and they required police escorts through the outside perimeter of the crime scene,” according to the news release.
 “Meanwhile, Rogers had dropped from his seat and was seen seated inside the van, still holding the shotgun.”